szabgab/rust.code-maven.com/pages/rocket-access-custom-configuration.md

 and as we access `http://localhost:8000/` we can see the log messages on the console where we executed the `cargo run ...` command.

+We can then also access   `http://localhost:8000/bad` to see the results provided by the "bad" implementation and `http://localhost:8000/defaults` to see the defaults or Rocket.

 ## Running the test seeing the logs